NeuroTechX/ntx_slack_archive/_announcements_.md

  >I might be able to pitch in on a couple issues, AJ.
 Wanted to attend, but unfortunately Mozfest took precedent :wink:

+9/27/2017 11:05 PM

+ **dano** :

+ >I might be able to pitch in on a couple issues with your project.
+Could call it a NeuroTechX team